-Several studies demonstrate that wild pollinator diversity (particularly in bees) has declined globally over recent decades [5-7].
+Several studies demonstrate that wild pollinator diversity (particularly in bees) has declined globally over recent decades [5,6,7^{••}].
 Concerns over these declines however seem to mainly focus on how reduction in pollinator abundance limits crop yield and its implications for global food security [8].
-A recent study has shown that approximately 80% of global pollination services are carried out by around 2% of pollinator species [9].
-Even when considering all species visiting crop flowers, however infrequently, these only make up a small proportion of the more than 20000 species of bees that exist worldwide [9, 10] and the vast majority of bee species currently have no direct economic importance.
-This is not really surprising because of spatio-temporal mismatches between the foraging range of many bee species and the location or flowering time of the crop (Fig. 1).
-Furthermore although a majority of crop species benefit from pollination services [11], these plants represent only a small fraction of flowering plant biodiversity and are thus unlikely to cover the foraging needs of many pollinator species (Fig. 1).
+A recent study has shown that approximately

+80% of global pollination services are carried out by around 2% of pollinator species [9^{••}].
+Even when considering all species visiting crop flowers, however infrequently, these only make up a small proportion of the more than 20 000 species of bees that exist worldwide $[9^{\bullet\bullet}, 10]$ and the vast majority of bee species currently have no direct economic importance (Figure 1).
+This is not really surprising because of spatio-temporal mismatches between the foraging range of many bee species and the location or flowering time of the crop.
+Furthermore although a majority of crop species benefit from pollination services [11], these plants represent only a small fraction of flowering plant biodiversity and are thus unlikely to cover the foraging needs of many pollinator species (Figure 1).
 While a number of species with no direct importance for pollination are needed to sustain nesting and alternative flower resources of crop pollinators (see following sections), many other species are unlikely to have any direct or indirect role on ecosystem service provision.
 An extreme but illustrative example that combines all these traits, is the bumblebee species Bombus gerstaeckeri, which forages exclusively on monkshoods (Aconitum spp.) in the subalpine zone of European mountain ranges [12], playing no direct role in crop pollination.
-Furthermore, a significant proportion of all bees are brood parasites on other bees i.e. cleptoparasitic or cuckoo bees [13-15].
+Furthermore, a significant proportion of all bees are brood parasites on other bees, that is, cleptoparasitic or cuckoo bees [13-15].
 Because these bees lay their eggs in brood cells produced by other bee species, they do not collect pollen themselves, do not store nectar, and are therefore rarely observed on crops (but see [16]).
-The rate of parasitism within agricultural landscapes can be quite high (e.g. 79 to 92%, see [17]), with many species recognized as important for crop pollination being parasitized (e.g. B. terrestris).
-Studies comparing the foraging behaviour of host species with and without the presence of a parasitic bee species are lacking (but see [18]) but are necessary to understand the impact of parasites on pollination services.
+The rate of parasitism within agricultural landscapes can be quite high (e.g. 79-92%, see [17]), with many species recognised as important for crop pollination being parasitised (e.g. B. terrestris).
+Studies comparing the foraging behaviour of host species with and without the presence of a parasitic bee species are lacking (but see [18]) but are